RohithKannaKarunakaran/Python_portfolio/web_scraper/README.md

 3. **Output:**

-   The script will generate a CSV file named `dog_breeds_info.csv` containing the following columns:
+   The script will generate a CSV file named `outputs.csv` containing the following columns:
    - `breed`: The name of the dog breed.
    - `image_url`: The URL of the dog breed's image.
    - `description`: A paragraph describing the dog breed.